 Hi Dog Owners,

-The Remutaka Conservation Trust has booked Kiwi Avoidance trainer Willie Marsh and the Catchpool Centre for the weekend 6 and 7 May 2023.
+The Remutaka Conservation Trust has booked Kiwi Avoidance trainer Willie Marsh - and the Catchpool Centre - for Saturday 18th - and Sunday 19th - May, 2024.

 The training is carried out over a course with kiwi props, kiwi sound and kiwi smell.
 Willie uses a training collar on a low setting if he sees that the dog is showing interest in the kiwi by smell, sound or sight.